The Future of Liberty with Mitch Daniels

 Mitch Daniels (00:19):

-Greetings to our viewers and welcome to the latest edition of The Future of Liberty, the Liberty Fund’s attempt to examine that subject with the help of some of the best minds available and the most erudite people on such topics.
-We certainly have that today.
-And my favorite historian and someone who has illuminated various corners of the history of free institutions in this country, and particularly its economy, and who has a lot to say, I think to us in the times in which we're living by virtue of our command of the times through which we've lived.
-Please welcome with me Amity Shlaes.
+Greetings to our viewers and welcome to the latest edition of The Future of Liberty, the Liberty Fund's attempt to examine that subject with the help of some of the best minds available and the most erudite people on such topics.
+We certainly have that today, and my favorite historian and someone who has illuminated various corners of the history of free institutions in this country and particularly its economy, and who has a lot to say, to us in the times in which we're living, by virtue of our command of the times through which we've lived.
+Please join me in welcoming Amity Schlaes.
 Amity, thanks for being with us.

 Mitch Daniels (01:09):

-Hard for me to pick my favorite book of yours.
-They, they're all tied for first, I think.
-But your biography of President Coolidge, for whom I think we share an enormous admiration, is certainly one of those.
-You defined him in your inimitable way in two words, I think better than anyone has the great refrainer, and we can talk about him a little more later.
-But thinking ahead of today, I have come to think of you as the great debunker because much of your economic history has taken a fresh look at understandings that at least many Americans have had about big chapters in our economic life.
-So let's start with the New Deal, because we all learned, didn't we, that it was caused by unfettered capitalism in the 1920s.
-Do I have that right?
-Or possibly?
-Is there another explanation?
+It’s hard for me to pick my favorite book of yours.
+They're all tied for first, but your biography of President Coolidge, for whom I think we share an enormous admiration, is certainly one of those.
+You defined him in your inimitable way, in two words, the Great Refrainer.
+We can talk about him a little later, but thinking ahead to today, I have come to think of you as the Great Debunker, because much of your economic history has taken a fresh look at understandings that at least many Americans have had about big chapters in our economic life.
+So let's start with the New Deal, because we all learned that it was caused by unfettered capitalism in the 1920s.
+Do I have that right, or is there another explanation?

 Amity Shlaes (02:14):